Careers Information, Advice and Guidance

 Provider Access Policy - Employer Engagement

-If you are part of an organisation or an interested party that feels they would like to support the students of the school through participation in school CIAG, the Provider Access Policy sets out the opportunities that exist.
+If you are part of an organisation or an interested party that feels they would like to support the students of the school through participation in school CIAG, the Provider Access Policy (below) sets out the opportunities that exist.
 We value encounters with employers to inform, inspire and motivate.
+To register your interest, please use the contact form here.

-The Sixth Form subscribes to Unifrog to support and manage CIAG and the whole school makes use of Unifrog to record and support encounters of students with employers as well as aspects of teaching.
+The Warriner school subscribes to Unifrog to support and manage CIAG and the whole school makes use of Unifrog to record and support encounters of students with employers as well as aspects of teaching.
+This is soon to be rolled out across the whole school to give students access to their own careers information.